CureVac may let contractors make rival vaccines if own shot fails - CEO

 “If this capacity is not to be used - we are working with a whole network of outstanding partners - ... these partners would of course be free to make other products if we don’t have a product,” he said.

-CureVac's manufacturing partners include Celonic Group of Switzerland, Novartis (NOVN.S), Bayer (BAYGn.DE), Fareva, Wacker (WCHG.DE) and Rentschler Biopharma SE.
+CureVac’s manufacturing partners include Celonic Group of Switzerland, Novartis, Bayer, Fareva, Wacker and Rentschler Biopharma SE.

-However Haas stressed that CureVac's efforts to develop a new generation of vaccines, a venture where it collaborates with GlaxoSmithKline (GSK.L), would take precedence and that he would continue to draw on the external contractors for that drive
+However Haas stressed that CureVac’s efforts to develop a new generation of vaccines, a venture where it collaborates with GlaxoSmithKline, would take precedence and that he would continue to draw on the external contractors for that drive

+Reporting by Tilman Blasshofer, Ludwig Burger and Patricia Weiss; Editing by Pravin Char

 Our Standards: The Thomson Reuters Trust Principles.